Leo-Besancon/Rust-RayTracer/README.md

 ![](/image_0.bmp)

 Note: This project is a spinoff of [my C++ RayTracing project](https://github.com/Leo-Besancon/RayTracer).
-Don't hesitate to go through this repository for additional features I have not ported to Rust yet, such as Mesh rendering.
+Don't hesitate to go through this repository for additional features I have not ported to Rust yet, such as Mesh rendering, as well as procedural and UV textures handling.